lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 the above command runs the following script (which is tedious to type, there are some copy paste limitations in vmware when using alt-keyboard layouts):
 - ```sudo apt-get -y install php7.4 php7.4-cli php7.4-common php7.4-curl php7.4-dev php7.4-gd php7.4-imap php7.4-json php7.4-mbstring php7.4-opcache php7.4-xml php7.4-yaml php7.4-zip libapache2-mod-php7.4 php-pgsql php-redis php-xdebug unzip postgresql```

-if you don't like nano use a different editor vi/vim/emacs
+Edit the postgresql.conf file starting at line 642

 - ```sudo nano +642 /etc/postgresql/12/main/postgresql.conf```

+(if you don't like nano use a different editor vi/vim/emacs )

 change line 642 from
 >```
 >bytea_output 'hex'"
+>```

 change to
 >```